How the shared company workspace works

 What happens if the company freezes or your membership changes

-If a user is removed from the team, NexoPad can clean local data related to that organization and show a warning to prevent the person from continuing to work with information that no longer belongs to them.
+If a user is removed from the team, NexoPad can clean local data related to that organization and show a warning so the person does not keep working with information that no longer belongs to them.